sucho-archiving/sucho-archiving.github.io/nbuv-journals.md

 - Click on each range within the year.
 This should pull up a page full of links.
 Put the URL of this page in your Internet Archive Google Sheet
 - Links that end with a *C.* plus a number (e.g. *C. 70-74*) should be articles.
 Add all the links to the articles to your Google Sheet.

 Once you're done collecting links, run your sheet through the [Internet Archive Google Sheets tool, as described here](/ia-gsheets).
-Then update the [SUCHO spreadsheet](https://docs.google.com/spreadsheets/d/1kGScdU9df7T2QS9RnM_qvciT04Y1tmBiGVH-XD1E4l0/edit#gid=0) with the link to the Google Sheet you sent to the Internet Archive.
+Then update the SUCHO spreadsheet (linked in Slack) with the link to the Google Sheet you sent to the Internet Archive.